hipe/tmx/test/doc/issues.md

-[#006]       #doc-point #in-situ (the particular importance of result values) [#005]       #doc-point confessions of an ambiguous grammar..
+[#007] #open white plugin whines weirdly when strange files are in lib/skylab [#006]       #doc-point #in-situ (the particular importance of result values) [#005]       #doc-point confessions of an ambiguous grammar..
 [#004]       #inquiry-point choke point etc (#relates-to [#ts-013])